-The PYNQ images for supported boards are provided precompiled as downloadable SD card images, so you do not need to rerun this flow for these boards unless you want to make changes to the image.
+The PYNQ images for supported boards are provided as precompiled downloadable SD card images.
+You do not need to rerun this flow for these boards unless you want to make changes to the image.

 This flow can also be used as a starting point to build a PYNQ image for another Zynq / Zynq Ultrascale+ board.